 The session was primed with speeches on:

 George Martin, Gartner VP & Team Manager, Enterprise IT Leaders: “It is only now that organisations realise the potential value they have in their information assets.”
 George shared the frameworks that enable organisations to monetise this value.
-To read more please click here.
+To read more please click here or watch the video.

 Fraser King, Vodafone Head of Mobile Identity and Location Insight: “There is a lot of work required to prepare yourself to be GDPR compliant, having to spend a lot of time and money to make sure you have the right people giving you the right advice.”
-To learn more on unlocking business value with data, click here.
+To learn more on unlocking business value with data, click here or watch the video.

 Jamie Monck-Mason, Willis Towers Watson Executive Director: “We must not lose sight of the fact that we’re not only concerned with cyber security, cyber crime and cyber terrorism but also, we must think about the less or more prosaic issues of operations failure and human error.”
-For more information about the emerging trends within cyber risk, regulations and insurance, click here.
+For more information about the emerging trends within cyber risk, regulations and insurance, click here or watch the video.

 Mark Gittins, QinetiQ Director of Business Development Cyber, Information and Training: “Understanding your risk posture, what doors you’ve left open, what enterprise you’ve got to protect and how you operate that is really important.”
-Mark explores the stages of preparedness to make the digital world safer, click here.
+Mark explores the stages of preparedness to make the digital world safer, click here or watch the video.